| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Becoming a certified Alabama Hunter Education Instructor is a two step process that requires instructor candidates to complete a Hunter Education Instructor application and pass a criminal history background check.
 Click here to download an Hunter Education Instructor Application in pdf format.

 The following is information regarding upcoming hunter education instructor certification workshops.

-There will be a three day hunter education instructor course for teachers only in Auburn on June 16th - 18th.
+There will be a three day hunter education instructor course for teachers only in Auburn in June.
 This is the workshop we prefer teachers to attend, as it provides extra resources and ideas for teaching a class for an entire Semester if desired.
 At least 16 hours of CEU's will be awarded.
 Please call 334-242-3620 if you are interested in attending.

 As a hunter education instructor you should have the desire to teach effectively.
 You must satisfactorily demonstrate this desire, as well as your teaching ability, in order to make your course a success.
 Volunteer instructors are expected to:

 1. Notify other instructors, or your class, if you have been unavoidably delayed for more than 15 minutes or are unable to keep you schedule.